Basecamp vs ClickUp for remote teams (2026): I Tested Both

 Basecamp Overview

-Basecamp has been around since 2004 — which, honestly, is ancient by SaaS standards — and that longevity says something real.
-It's been through multiple reinventions, and the current product (sometimes called Basecamp 4) is deliberately minimal.
-That's not a bug; it's the entire pitch.
+Basecamp has been around since 2004 — which honestly is ancient in SaaS terms — and that track record means something.
+The current version deliberately keeps things minimal.
+That's not a flaw; it's the whole strategy.

 Key Features

-The tool organizes work around Projects, each of which contains a fixed set of tools: Message Board, To-dos, Docs & Files, Campfire (chat), Schedule, and Card Table (their Kanban board).
-You can't add views or rearrange much — Basecamp tells you how to work, not the other way around.
-Some people find that infuriating.
-Personally, I think it's kind of refreshing.
+Basecamp organizes everything around Projects, each with a set toolkit: Message Board, To-dos, Docs & Files, Campfire (their chat), Schedule, and Card Table (Kanban).
+You can't customize views much or rearrange things — Basecamp decides how you work, not the other way around.
+Some teams hate that.
+Personally, I find it kind of liberating.

-- Hill Charts — a genuinely clever feature for visualizing project progress without obsessing over percentages
+- Hill Charts — a really clever way to track project progress without obsessing over percentages

-- Check-ins — automated daily/weekly questions posted to the team (great for async remote teams)
+- Check-ins — regular questions posted to your team (perfect for async remote teams)

-- Doors — link out to external tools like Google Drive or GitHub, keeping the interface clean
+- Doors — link out to tools like Google Drive or GitHub, keeping things clean

-- Universal search — fast and reliable across all projects
+- Universal search — zippy and reliable across all your projects

 Best For

-Basecamp is best for remote teams that value clarity over complexity.
-Agencies, consultancies, and small product teams who've been burned by over-engineered tools tend to love it.
-Look, if your team is spending more time configuring your project management tool than actually doing project management, Basecamp is the detox you need.
+Basecamp clicks with remote teams that prioritize clarity over endless options.
+Agencies, consultancies, and smaller product teams that got burnt by over-engineered tools tend to love it.
+Look, if you're spending more time configuring your project tool than doing actual work, Basecamp is the cure.

 Pricing